minorg/minorgordon.net/_posts/2020-10-28-material-culture.md

 ---
+categories: [learning]
+date:   2020-10-28
+description: "Notes on Jules David Prown's \"Mind in Matter: An Introduction to Material Culture Theory and Method\""
 layout: post
 title:  "Material culture"
-date:   2020-10-28
-description: "Notes on Jules David Prown's \"Mind in Matter: An Introduction to Material Culture Theory and Method\""
 ---

 At this week's group meeting, staff and graduate students gave lightning talks on their favorite papers.
 I chose [Jules David Prown's "Mind in Matter: An Introduction to Material Culture Theory and Method"](https://www.jstor.org/stable/1180761?seq=1), published in the _Winterthur Portfolio_ in 1982.